 Some vacation rental sites offer insurance or a vague promise to protect customers from unscrupulous landlords, but when push comes to shove, they either side with the rental owners — who, after all, are paying for the listing — or hide behind the vague wording of their “guarantee.”

-But help is on the way.
 A new site called SafelyStay, which launched recently, promises to make vacation home reservations as safe and efficient as a branded hotel stay.
 The site runs background checks on both the host and guest.
 That’s right, I said guest.

 SafelyStay runs customer names through its database of “problem” customers, checking for felonies and sex offenders.
 It also eliminates the need for a security deposit, instead holding your reservation funds in escrow to protect against fraud and to ensure the home exists and is as described.